department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/research-needs.md

 #### Thoughts on methods

 - Some of the research will likely be in interview format
-- We may or may not want to show users the following:
+- We may or may not want to show users the following as discussion tools:
   - The existing logged in homepage
   - My VA
   - [This blue sky protoype of a logged in VA.gov](https://vsateams.invisionapp.com/d/main?origin=v7#/projects/prototypes/13596891?scrollOffset=216)